anjireddy-github/practice-modugula/README.md

 ## Code Fencing

 ### How to convert an object to JSON
-This Dart code sample will convert an object into a JSON string.
+This Dart code sample demonstrates how to use the `JsonEncoder` class from the `dart:convert` library to convert an object into a JSON string.
+It is useful for serializing Dart objects into a format suitable for storage or transmission.

 ```dart
 import 'dart:convert';